-^{1.} This is to allow containers that use specialized JVM to swap out an instance's state without performing the actual Serialization protocol for the Java programming language on the instance.
+1. This is to allow containers that use specialized JVM to swap out an instance's state without performing the actual Java Serialization protocol on the instance.

-If a rollback could result in a session Bean's conversational state being inconsistent with the state of the underlying database, the Bean developer must use the afterCompletion notification to manually reset its state.
+If a rollback could result in a session bean's conversational state being inconsistent with the state of the underlying database, the bean developer must use the afterCompletion notification to manually reset its state.

-6.5 The protocol between a session Bean and its container
+6.5 The protocol between a session bean and its container

-Containers themselves make no actual service demands on their session Beans.
-The calls a container makes on a Bean provide it with access to container services and deliver notifications issued by the container.
+Containers themselves make no actual service demands on their session beans.
+The calls a container makes on a bean provide it with access to container services and deliver notifications issued by the container.